 Forester is Subaru’s best-selling model across the world.
 For that reason, the Japanese automaker wants to keep improving it from time to time with the latest innovative technologies that no other compact SUV could match.
 It’s evidenced by the launch of the all-new 2019 Forester at the New York Auto Show which brings heavy improvements.

-As Subaru continues to strengthen its identity as the global safety leader in automobiles, it adds to the fifth generation Forester a more sophisticated safety feature that can prevent accidents, making it even superior than the likes of Kia Soul in terms of safety.
+As Subaru continues to strengthen its identity as the global safety leader in automobiles, it adds to the fifth generation Forester a more sophisticated feature that can prevent accidents, making it even superior than the likes of Kia Soul in terms of safety.

 It’s called DriverFocus, a monitoring system that will recognize up to five different drivers by their faces and remember their respective preferences for seat and mirror positions, as well as climate control and infotainment.
 DriverFocus will keep an eye on the driver’s face along his journey to warn him when it detects signs of distraction, lose focus, or fatigue.